This post may contain affiliate links. Please see my disclosure policy for more details.

-With golden sand and huge crashing waves to the east, serene Pittwater beaches to the west, a day trip to Palm Beach should be high on any visitor’s agenda.
+With golden sand and huge crashing waves to the east, and serene Pittwater beaches to the west, a day trip to Palm Beach should be high on any Sydney visitor’s agenda.

-Since I’ve house sat in nearby Avalon Beach a few times, I’ve been able to spend lots of time exploring the area.
+Since I now live in the Northern Beaches, I’ve been able to spend lots of time exploring the area.
 Here’s my guide on things to do in Palm Beach beyond the tourist attractions like Barrenjoey lighthouse.

 How to Get to Palm Beach, Sydney

 You’ll need to allow at least an hour to get to Palm Beach from Sydney CBD.
 You can get there by bus, but if you want to have a big day trip and stop at places along the way, you could consider hiring a car.